 The Finance Department is responsible for financial planning and analysis, internal control and auditing, cash and investments, payroll, accounts payable and receivable.
-Important documents produced by the Finance Department include the Adopted Budget, the Comprehensive Annual Finance Report (CAFR), and the quarterly Investment report.
+Important documents produced by the Finance Department include the Adopted Budget, the Annual Comprehensive Financial Report (ACFR), and the quarterly Investment report.

 Operating and Capital Budgets adopted by the Union Sanitary District Board of Directors: